Neon lamps

 dancing in Tokyo, New York City, or London, you'll know

 exactly what I mean.
-Whole streets seem to leap into life the minute
+Whole streets seem to leap alive the minute

 the neon switches on.
 Strictly speaking, lamps filled with neon gas